Tutorial: Create a secured hub and spoke network

 - An Azure account with an active subscription.
 Create an account for free.

 - Before you can complete steps in this tutorial, you must first create an Azure Virtual Network Manager instance.

 Create virtual networks

 This procedure walks you through creating three virtual networks.
-One will be in the West US region and the other two will be in the East US region.
+One is in the West US region and the other two are in the East US region.

 Sign in to the Azure portal.

 Select + Create a resource and search for Virtual network.
 Then select Create to begin configuring the virtual network.